MicrosoftDocs/azure-docs/articles/service-connector/tutorial-passwordless.md

 ### [Java](#tab/java)

-1. Add the following dependencies in your pom.xml file.
+1. Add the following dependencies in your *pom.xml* file:

     ```xml
     <dependency>